 Preparing Invoice Data for Extraction

 Preparing the data before extraction is an important step in the invoice processing pipeline, as it can help ensure that the data is accurate and reliable.
-This is particularly important when dealing with large volumes of data or when working with unstructured data which may contain errors, inconsistencies, or other issues that can impact the accuracy of the extraction process.
+I've found that this step often determines whether your extraction succeeds or fails, especially when handling large volumes of invoices or messy unstructured data – because it may contain errors, inconsistencies, or other issues that can impact the accuracy of the extraction process.

 One key technique for preparing invoice data for extraction is data cleaning and preprocessing.